erina633/Poisson3armNI/README.md

 https://github.com/Shrabanti87/PoisNI3arm

-The research is supported by PCORI contract number ME-1409-21410, PI: Samiran Ghosh
+This research is supported by PCORI contract number ME-1409-21410, PI: Samiran Ghosh

 The codes are provided to generate sample size and power for both Frequentist and Bayesian approaches.
 The following notations are used in this package: